stackblitz/docs/docs/platform/webcontainers/turbo-package-manager.md

 ### Missing Versions

-It is worth noting that if the requested version is missing `turbo` will install the original package instead.
+It is worth noting that if the requested version is missing, `turbo` will install the original package instead.
 It's likely that your application will not work properly because a polyfill could not be installed where it's required.
 In cases like this, `turbo` will report this as a warning:

 ```
 ❯ turbo